 While trekking, high altitude sickness may be an important issue.
 Here’s a detailed article on medical advice.

 Yes, Ladakh is a safe place to travel to.
 Kashmir state has been a turbulent region since India acquired its independence in 1947.
 Why?
 Because it has been heavily disputed with Pakistan and there have been multiple insurgencies and protests that involved numerous deaths.

 However, Ladakh has always stayed away from all this.
 There has never been any signs of terrorism or violent protests.
 Tension has fundamentally taken place in the Kashmir Valley, located in the western part of the state, bordering Pakistan.

 How do you get a visa?

 A regular Indian visa is required to travel to Ladakh.
-You can get a 30 days tourist visa by filling the application form in the link below:
+You can get a 30 days tourist visa by filling the application form in this link.

 For most nationalities, visa fee is $45.
 After payment, it takes less than a day to receive the visa.

 Summer (June to mid-September): Summer is high season in Ladakh.
 During the day the sun is very harsh and it gets pretty hot.
 At night, temperatures drop and the weather is pleasant.
 Snow has completely melted except on the highest peaks.
 This is the best season for trekking.

 Spring (April to May) and autumn (mid-September to November): Snow starts melting and days become pleasant.
 Nights are still cold, though.
 Restaurants start opening (or start closing in autumn) and some mountains are already feasible to hike.
 The best of it is that you won’t see many tourists around.